 - The 1st layer of the L&L is designed to bring in comfort and cooling.
 It is 3 inches of memory foam, and there is also a layer of convenient zoned cooling gel which is lamented right on the top of this foam.
-This is a material which brings substantial coolness to the unit, and it makes the magic happen for the Loom & Leaf mattress.
+This is a material that brings substantial coolness to the unit, and it makes the magic happen for the Loom & Leaf mattress.
 It truly does an excellent job when it comes to maintaining a cooler sleeping surface throughout the entire night.

 The next thing to consider is the cover of the mattress.
-L&L understands the value that a proper cover brings to the table and have decided to take advantage of one made entirely out of organic cotton.
+L&L understands the value that a proper cover brings to the table and has decided to take advantage of one made entirely out of organic cotton.
 The material is particularly soft upon touching it, and it also brings splendid breathability.
 The main intention of the company is to ensure proper comfort without sacrificing or dampening any of the prominent properties of the bed.

-It’s also important to note that there is a thin covering made out of natural thistle which is located right beneath the quilted cover.
+It’s also important to note that there is a thin covering made out of natural thistle, which is located right beneath the quilted cover.
 This is intended to serve as a natural fire retardant, replacing the usual chemicals used for these properties.

 Unlike its counterpart, Leesa takes advantage of a thinner construction.
 The height of the bed is 10 inches, and it’s split into three different layers.

 - The 1st layer is also intended to bring in the necessary comfort as well as coolness.
 The layer is made out of pinholed polyfoam for cooling.
 It’s a material that resembles the responsiveness and coolness of latex and the contouring and comfort of memory foam.
 The layer is 2 inches thick.